stockparfait/experiments/autocorr/README.md

 ![Synthetic 6K samples](assets/synthetic-6K.jpeg)

-The synthetic noise is a bit larger than the real sample, within `+-0.02`, but not by much.
+The synthetic noise is a bit larger than the real sample, within $\pm 0.02$, but not by much.
 If we assume that stocks, while correlated among each other, still have some (small) degree of independence, this may bring the auto-correlation noise down when averaged across the entire exchange.

-We still have a case of `k=1` though.
+We still have a case of $k=1$ though.
 Let's look a bit closer at it now.
 In particular, let's see how well it holds up on smaller sample sizes, for examples, on the classical FAANG stocks ([config](assets/FAANG.json)):

 ![FAANG stocks](assets/FAANG.jpeg)

-OK, looks like if there is any `k=1` pattern, it only holds for very large numbers, and no single stock, even over 24 years, is sufficient to expose this pattern.
+OK, looks like if there is any $k=1$ pattern, it only holds for very large numbers, and no single stock, even over 24 years, is sufficient to expose this pattern.
 And how large?
 Let's slice the liquid stock data into five 5-year time periods, each containing 4-5M points, and see how this pattern holds across time